 - Listen or read something inspirational.
 I have several books about mindfulness, meditation and overall mental wellness.
 Sometimes I’ll read a chapter from a Louise Hay book, or simply reflect on a page from my Mindfulness book.
 Other times I’m tired and just want to listen, so I turn to a podcast like Why Shamanism Now, Optimal Living Daily, Oprah’s Super Soul Conversations or queue up a short meditation in Insight Timer.
 Some are as short as five minutes.

 - Write in my journal.
 After easing into my morning, ideas often pop into my head.
 I’ll tuck these away in my journal.
 Sometimes it’s just a few words, other times its pages of reflection.
 I like to honor the processing in my brain and get it on paper so I can look into it further at a later time.
-It’s like puzzle pieces come together when working through a difficult topic or making a decision.
+It’s like puzzle pieces come together when working through a complex topic or making a decision.
 I can see on paper how my brain is working!

 And, that’s it.
 It might sound elaborate at the start, but once you find a morning routine that works for you, it becomes a habit and fits into your day seamlessly.
 And for those thinking they don’t have time for something like this, make time.
 Setting up your day at the onset makes the rest of the hours so much more manageable and less stressful.